-While this texture may not be common in Western Music, that certainly doesn’t mean that you can’t find creative ways to use it in your music!
-Maybe you can add a part in your song where two synthesizer melodies play together like this, with each melody line being slightly different from the other!
+While this texture may not be typical in Western Music, that certainly doesn’t mean that you can’t find creative ways to use it in your music!
+Maybe you can add a part in your song where two synthesizer melodies play together like this, with each melody line slightly different from the other!

 Wrapping It Up

 Congratulations, you’ve made it to the end!
 No more music theory terms!

 Whether you know nothing or everything about music theory, you can see how understanding the use of texture in music is an important part of creating dynamic, compelling productions.

 Each of the four different types of texture has a unique role to play in a piece of music.
 By combining them in different ways in each song section, you can create the exact amount of dynamics you want in your productions.